PiNet/PiNet.github.io/articles/advanced/ssh-information.md

 Understanding SSH on the Raspberry Pis
 ======

+** Note that the below information is no longer valid with current versions of PiNet.
+SSH into the Pis is no longer easily possible.**

-By default, Raspberry Pis using PiNet do not by default allow ssh access.
+By default, Raspberry Pis using PiNet do not allow ssh access.
 It though can be extremely useful for debugging to be able to access a Raspberry Pi over SSH.
 There is though a few things you need to be aware of.
 - The PiNet users are **not stored on the Raspberry Pis**.
 They are stored on the server.